bmazoure/sparseMuJoCo/README.md

 ## Implementation of __**SparseHumanoid-v2**__

-Environment used in the paper
+Environment used in the papers

 * [Leveraging exploration in off-policy algorithms via normalizing flows](https://arxiv.org/pdf/1905.06893.pdf)
 ### Information about the environment: